michaelneuder/mev-bibliography/README.md

 4. A study of the transaction supply chain from CryptoKitties to MEV-Boost to PBS (devconnect 2022)
    - https://www.youtube.com/watch?v=jQjBNbEv9Mg
    - Barnabé - May 22, 2022
-5. Block building after the Merge (decvon 2022)
+5. Block building after the Merge (devcon 2022)
    - https://www.youtube.com/watch?v=KP5ppCRH0iM
    - Alex S. - Oct 13, 2022
 6. MEV-Boost, How Does it Work & What’s Missing? (sbc 2022)